openstack-archive/fuel-docs/pages/terminology/o/overcommit.rst

 Overcommit ratios can be set for CPUs, RAM, and disk.
 By default, Fuel sets the overcommit ratio for CPUs at 8:1;
-This means that, if your physical node has 12 cores, the Filter :ref:`scheduler-term` sees 96 available virtual cores and so could provision 24 4-core instances on that physical node.
+This means that, if your physical node has 12 cores, the Filter :ref:`Scheduler<scheduler-term>` sees 96 available virtual cores and so could provision 24 4-core instances on that physical node.

 Fuel sets the overcommit ratio for RAM and disks at 1:1,